Make Your Australian Wedding Ceremony Easy

 Registered (with the Australian Attorney General) Marriage Celebrants, conduct legal wedding ceremonies according to law in Australia.
 This Marriage Celebrant definition gives more information about the services that a Registered Marriage Celebrant offers.
 I officiate legal marriage ceremonies for any two people who meet the Marriage Act 1961 requirements.

-Contact me and we will make the process smooth and fuss-free!
+Contact me and we will make the planning and arranging process smooth and fuss-free!
 I help you to complete the Notice of Intended Marriage at least one month before the intended wedding date.
-Are you in a hurry to get married and you have a valid reason?
+Are you in a hurry to get married, and you have a valid reason?
 A prescribed authority can shorten this one-month waiting time period under certain circumstances.
 This ‘shortening of time’ process starts when you book me as your Celebrant.

 Do we get a Marriage Certificate?

-You receive a ‘ceremonial/presentation’ marriage certificate on your wedding day.
+You receive a ‘ceremonial/presentation’ Marriage Certificate on your wedding day.
 This is a legal document that is proof of your marriage.
-However, this certificate is not an ID or personal identification document.
+It shows the names of the marrying parties, the Celebrant, the place and date of marriage, and signatures of all parties including two witnesses.
+However, this certificate is not an ID (identity document) and can not be used to prove your personal identification.
 The Registry in the State or Territory in which you marry issues a copy of the Official Marriage Certificate for a fee.
-I help you to obtain your copy easily and without any fuss!
+I make it easy to get this copy without any fuss!

 Can we marry a second time in Australia?

-Do we have pre-marriage counselling before we marry in Australia?
+Must we have counseling before we marry in Australia?

-This is your choice.
-Relationship education is available in Australia, through both government and non-government agencies.
+Pre-marriage counselling is not required in Australia.
+However, Relationship education is readily available in Australia.
+There are both government and non-government agencies.
 This information is free and is easy to find.
-Check out these helpful sources.
+Relationship education is a helpful resource for everyone at all times throughout life.

 “I, (name of Bride/Groom/Partner) call upon all persons here present to witness that I take you, (name of Bride/Groom/Partner) to be my lawful wedded wife/husband/spouse.”